dogukansahil/HTSS/README.md

 ## 1.0
 * Features such as avatar, google ads, contact form are available
 * Added Dark and Light theme.
-* 7 pages in total.
+* 6 pages in total.
+(Home, All pages, Blog, Abot me, Contact and New post/article page.)
 # Thanks
 Special thanks to Atom.io and ApexCharts
 # Lisance